 • Pre-commit

-• Post-commit
+• Pre-push

-Git hooks are set up in the .git folder in a git project.
+Git hooks are set up in the .git folder in a Git project.
 These are written as bash scripts.
 Unless you lack social skills and wear square glasses you wouldn’t like to write bash scripts (joke).

 Husky enables you to specify Node scripts to execute on the different hooks.
 This can be used eg. to run npm scripts and will make it very easy to hook your Node scripts into the Git events.